 Thank heavens for the sun!

 Since the beginning of recorded history, man has figured out how to use the wind to propel a simple boat.
-And it wasn’t long before the first wind driven mills were constructed on the Mediterranean islands.
+And it wasn’t long before the first wind-driven mills were constructed on the Mediterranean islands.

 But first there was fire.

 Wood was the first fuel to be used by early man.
-And it is still an important fuel.
+And it is still an important source of energy.
 As long as the sun shines and rain falls, trees will grow–and men and women will cut them down, and collect the wood for fuel.
 Over a billion people in the less developed countries have no access to electricity.
 They have no other fuel except wood–or the charcoal which is made from wood.
 So trees and other forms of biomass are also a source of renewable energy.

 But there’s a catch.

 Trees grow slowly, and if you cut them all down at once, you quickly run out of fuel.
 So biomass is only really renewable, meaning always available as a fuel, if forests are carefully managed so that the supply of wood is extracted and consumed at the same rate at which the trees grow.

 There are other sources of energy that are also classified as renewable energy.
 Geothermal energy draws heat from the high temperatures that exist underground in many regions.
 Iceland is renowned for the way that geothermal energy is used for generating electricity and for district heating.